 Where advance notice and approval of attendance at a meeting, seminar or conference may be impractical due to the Board's scheduled meeting date, notice shall be provided to the Executive Director and to the Board members as soon as possible.
 In such case, the Executive Director shall poll the Board members individually for approval and shall convey the results of said poll to the Board member or Board staff making the request in a timely manner.
 At the next scheduled meeting thereafter, the Board members shall vote on the member's or staff’s request.
 For all requests, the Board shall vote in an open meeting and the minutes shall reflect the Board's action and the extent of the authorization.

 Within thirty days following the conclusion of the conference, meeting, seminar or similar function, the Board member or Board staff shall complete and submit to the Executive Director a travel reimbursement form.
-The Board member or Board staff shall list and certify under the pains and penalties of perjury on said form all expenditures for which reimbursement is sought and include as attachments all original receipts for all expenses incurred and for which reimbursement is sought.
+The Board member or Board staff shall list and certify under the penaltiesp of perjury on said form all expenditures for which reimbursement is sought and include as attachments all original receipts for all expenses incurred and for which reimbursement is sought.
 Any travel expenses for which receipts are unavailable such as gratuities must be fully described and reimbursed based on the Board members certification that the expenses were necessary and incidental to the approved travel.
 Reimbursement may be made only to the person who made payment for the expense.

 C. Standards: